marmelab/react-admin/UPGRADE.md

 );
 ```

 We also reviewed how permissions are passed to the `List`, `Edit`, `Create`, `Show` and `Delete` components.
-They now receive the permissions in their props without having to use the render callback pattern.
+React-admin now injects the permissions to theses components in the `permissions` props, without having to use the render callback pattern.
 It should now be easier to customize behaviors and components according to permissions.

 Here's how to migrate a `Create` component: